wisdomagboh/parareal-manip/README.md

 challenge is to devise a coarse level model that is computationally cheap but accurate enough for Parareal to converge quickly.

-We propose two coarse physics models for robotic pushing --- An analytical and a deep neural network physics model.
+We propose two coarse physics models for robotic pushing: An analytical and a deep neural network physics model.
 We use the Mujoco physics engine as the fine model.
-We use these accelerated physics predictions for robotic push planning and control.
+These accelerated physics predictions are then used for robotic push planning and control.

 Here, we provide the source code for our implementation.